SStantcheva/stefanie-stantcheva/content/_index.md

 title = "Homepage"
 +++

-## Hello and welcome to my website!
+## Hello!

-I am an economist studying the **taxation** of firms and individuals.
-I focus on three main issues:
+I am an economist studying the **taxation** of firms and individuals using models and data.

-1) The **long-run effects** of taxes on **innovation**, education & training, and wealth.
+I explore the **long-run effects** of taxes on **innovation**, education & training, and wealth.
 How can we design the tax system to foster innovation?

-2) The determinants of our **social preferences, attitudes, and perceptions**, which ultimately drive support for redistribution.
-To answer this, I conduct **large-scale online surveys** and experiments.
+I also run large-scale "Social Economics Surveys and experiments" to explore the determinants of our **social preferences, attitudes, and perceptions**.

-3) The effects of **taxes in imperfect markets** with informational frictions and rents.

-## A Brief Biography

-Here is my [Research Statement](https://scholar.harvard.edu/files/stantcheva/files/stantcheva_research_statement_v1.pdf) and a short summary of my agenda on [Taxation and Innovation](https://www.nber.org/reporter/2018number3/stantcheva.html).
-Here is my [full CV](https://scholar.harvard.edu/files/stantcheva/files/cv_sstantcheva_nov2019.pdf).

 I am a professor of Economics at Harvard University.
-My research focuses on how to improve the tax and transfer system for firms and individuals.
-I combine theory and empirics to study the effects of taxes and transfers on economic outcomes and how to incorporate these effects into our tax models.

 Since May 2018, I have been a member of the French Council of Economic Advisers (Conseil d'Analyse Economique).
 Since January 2020, I am a co-editor at the Quarterly Journal of Economics.

 I received my Ph.D. in Economics from MIT in 2014 and was a junior fellow at the Harvard Society of Fellows 2014-2016 before joining the Harvard Department of Economics in July 2016.

+Here is my [Full CV](https://scholar.harvard.edu/files/stantcheva/files/cv_sstantcheva_nov2019.pdf).
+Also: my [Research Statement](https://scholar.harvard.edu/files/stantcheva/files/stantcheva_research_statement_v1.pdf) and a short summary of my agenda on [Taxation and Innovation](https://www.nber.org/reporter/2018number3/stantcheva.html).

 ## Contact